top of page

 is there anything i can do that's not suicide?

-after understanding yellow and red flags, i developed an awareness of when im in my emergency plan and a practice of communicating that. i'm aware of and manage my needs, limitations, and capacity.
+after understanding yellow and red flags, i developed an awareness of when im in my emergency plan and a practice of communicating that with the appropriate people. i'm aware of and manage my needs, limitations, and capacity.

-an emergency plan is part of needs based care that can be actively practiced, builds suicide awareness, and can prevent suicide.
+an emergency plan is part of needs based care that can be actively practiced, build suicide awareness, and ultimately prevent suicide.

 i do not choose to live w suicide.